 Visit The Unesco Sites Of Luang Prabang

 We’re starting this list of most beautiful places in Laos with Luang Prabang.
-Nestled at the confluence of the Mekong and Nam Khan rivers, Luang Prabang is a fusion of traditional Lao wooden houses and European colonial architecture (a legacy of its history as a French protectorate but more about this later).
-The town’s history dates back to the 14th century, making it one of the oldest continuously inhabited cities in this part of the world.
+Nestled at the confluence of the Mekong and Nam Khan rivers, Luang Prabang is one of the oldest cities in Laos, the capital of one of Laos’ 3 ancient kingdoms, and one of the hottest hubs of traditional architecture in the country.

-When visiting Luang Prabang, you can’t miss the wats (temples) like Wat Xieng Thong’s (dating back to 1560) intricate mosaics and sweeping roofs, Wat Visounnarath’s architecture, and Wat May Souvannapoumaram, the town’s largest temple.
-As the sun sets, the night market takes over.
-Here, you can haggle over handicrafts or find that perfect, colorful textile that screams, “I’ve been to Laos and all I got was this amazing piece of art.”
+When visiting Luang Prabang, you can’t miss the wats (temples) like Wat Xieng Thong’s (dating back to 1560) intricate mosaics and sweeping roofs, Wat Visounnarath’s architecture, Wat May Souvannapoumaram, the town’s largest temple, and of course, the town’s night market.

 Experience The Relaxed Atmosphere of Vientiane